Rasa Sayange

 It is not Malaysia’s fault, or Australia’s fault, or China’s fault, or America’s fault, or really even Holland’s fault that Indonesia is not where it would like to be in the world today.
 It is mostly the fault of its own corrupt and inept leaders, who have siphoned off public funds, squandered foreign investment on their cronies, and wasted their time on trifles such as this while the real problems of Indonesia go unaddressed.

-6. Parvita Says:
+6. Parvita says:

 This is funny.
 Yet really annoying.
 And I suppose all Indonesia are bothered by this.
 It’s not like, “It’s only a song, there are bigger things to talk about”.
 As an Indonesian, I disagree.
 It’s is not only a song.
 They claimed what is not theirs.
 As simple as that.
 It is WRONG!

-However in the latest instalment of the “Truly Asia” advertising campaign the song has been appropriated by the Malaysian Tourism Office in its efforts to portray the country as a multi-cultural, multi-religious paradise, and thereby woo gullible western tourists who don’t know any better.
+However in the latest instalment of the “Truly Asia” advertising campaign the song has been appropriated by the Malaysian Tourism Office in its efforts to portray the country as a multi-cultural, multi-religious paradise, and thereby woo gullible western tourists who don’t know any better.

 Malay have nothing diverse when it comes to cultur than Indonesia.
 We have thousands of different cultures and sub cultures from Aceh to Papua.
 Malaysia, only Indian, Chinese, and Malay.
 Malaysia has been really obnixious.
 Songs, only Malay rooted songs.
 And of course, Chinese and Indian songs.